AdobeDocs/campaign-classic.en/help/platform/using/get-started-data-import-export.md

 topic-tags: importing-and-exporting-data
 ---

-# Get started with data import and export {get-started-data-import-export}
+# Get started with data import and export {#get-started-data-import-export}

 Adobe Campaign offers a data export module that makes it easy to extract a list of customers or prospects (for example, following a targeting operation) who will then become part of a target population.